Trolleybuses in Seattle: Rebirth of the trolleybus system

 The Municipality of Metropolitan Seattle was disbanded in 1994 after the public voted to merge it with the King County government.
 After the merger, Metro Transit became a division of King County's Department of Transportation.

 In September 1997, King County Metro expanded the trolleybus system, electrifying Route 70 between downtown and the University District via Eastlake Avenue E. The $19 million project, primarily funded by a grant from the Federal Transit Administration, was the first modern expansion of trolley wire (excluding the downtown bus tunnel) and incorporated public art as required by city ordinances.

 Between 2001 and 2003, Metro purchased 100 Gillig Phantom coaches to replace the AM General trolleys.
 These coaches were delivered as "gliders," meaning that while they looked complete from the outside, internally the coach lacked a propulsion system.
 Metro removed the motors, propulsion controls and other components from the AM General trolleys, sent them to Alstom to be refurbished and then reinstalled them into the new Gillig bodies along with new fiberglass trolley poles from Vossloh Kiepe.
 The repurposing of the propulsion system from the AM General trolleybuses saved $200,000 per coach, totaling $20 million for the entire fleet.

 After the Breda coaches used in the transit tunnel were replaced by hybrid electric buses, Metro converted 59 coaches into electric-only trolleybuses between 2004 and 2007.
-As a part of the conversion, Metro removed the diesel motors from the coaches and installed new Vossloh-Kiepe current collection equipment, fiberglass trolley poles to replace the steel poles, new interior upholstery, a new driver's compartment, and new LED destination signs to replace the Flip-dot destination and LED turn signals and tail lights to replace the incandesant turn signals and tail lights.
+As a part of the conversion, Metro removed the diesel motors from the coaches and installed new Vossloh-Kiepe current collection equipment, fiberglass trolley poles to replace the steel poles, new interior upholstery, a new driver's compartment, and new LED destination signs to replace the flip-dot signs and LED turn signals and tail lights to replace incandescent ones.
 These converted Breda coaches were renumbered 4200-4258 and replaced the aging MAN articulated trolleybuses.

 The unique fleet of converted Breda coaches and Gillig coaches with recycled 1979 propulsion systems saved money for Metro in the early 2000s, but after a decade on the streets of Seattle the buses became less reliable and more expensive to maintain.
 By the end of the decade, Metro started to look at purchasing an all-new trolley fleet.